plone/plone.portlets/plone/portlets/README.txt

 - The application layer registers a generic adapter to IPortletContext.
 Any context where portlets may be assigned needs to be adaptable to this interface.

+- If desired, the application layer provides adapters to IPortletAssignable from a user and an IPortletManager, and from a group and an IPortletManager.
+This provides an API to assign portlets relative to that particular context.
+A location-based implementation that adapts (IPortletContext, IPortletManager) already exists in ``plone.portlets.assignable.ContextPortletAssignable``.
+See ``UserPortletAssignable`` and ``GroupPortletAssignable`` in this document for examples of user- and group-assignment versions

 - Any number of PortletManagers are stored persistently.
 A PortletManager is a storage for portlet assignments, keyed by context, user or group.
+For example, there may be on portlet manager for the "left column" and on portlet manager for the "right column".

 - At a local site, an adapter registration is made for each instance of PortletManager with a particular name (e.g. "plone.leftcolumn"), adapting